JackyJoh/Proj3Spotify/README.md

 Edit the run configuration.
 In the "before launch" section, remove the build phase and add the following:
 "Launch Web Browser" with the link set to http://localhost:63342/Proj3Spotify/frontEnd/index.html Then to run first build it and then just press the run button.
 This should launch the website and the server at the same time.
+IF ON MacOS:
+remove the last line in CMakeLists where it says "Add windows socket libraries"

 *Song Struct*